BismaBRJ/countmmproofs/README.md

 - If this repository or software gets updated somehow and you'd like to update the one on your machine, you'd have to redo all the steps from the beginning.

 I may or may not update this thing from time to time.
-I have a feeling that the file format for Metamath databases may change quite significantly one day, after stumbling accross this post on the Google Groups maling list, about modularity: <https://groups.google.com/g/metamath/c/ZlRle52FVO0/m/35ZVNUFQBwAJ>
+I have a feeling that the file format for Metamath databases might change quite significantly one day, after stumbling accross this post on the Google Groups maling list, about modularity: <https://groups.google.com/g/metamath/c/ZlRle52FVO0/m/35ZVNUFQBwAJ>

 Either way, enjoy!